Artists / Gallery

 Baden bei Wien *1929

-Rainer experimented with drugs and made studies in psychiatric clinics.
-From 1955 on he began to overpaint photos of himself.
-This artistic approach is connected with the search for his own identity and the investigation of his own body language.
-His self-portraits, “Face Farces” and “Body Poses” are reminiscent of the Vienna Actionists/”Wiener Aktionisten”.
-Rainer also made expressive finger-paintings and big series with crosses, especially in the 1970ies.
+Rainer gained experience with drugs and conducted studies in psychiatric clinics.
+In the second half of the 1950s he transferred these overpaintings to photographs of himself.
+This artistic preoccupation with his own body is connected with a search for identity and the exploration of his own body language.
+His self-portrayals, Face Farces and Body Poses, are reminiscent of the works of the Vienna Actionists.
+He also created expressive finger paintings and large cross series, especially in the 70s.

 Since 1977, death became the central theme: Rainer worked with overpaintings of death masks, death faces and depictions of the cross.
 In 1981 he was appointed professor at the Academy of Fine Arts in Vienna as head of a master class for painting.
 He continued this teaching activity until 1995.
 Among his honours is the Austrian State Prize for Graphic Art, which he received in 1966.
 In 1978 he was honoured with the Austrian State Prize for Painting.
 In 1981 the city of Frankfurt awarded him the Max-Beckmann-Prize.
 In the same year he was admitted to the Academy of Arts in Berlin.
 In 1972, 1977 and 1982 he presented his works at the Documenta in Kassel.

 In 1978 and 1980, he represented Austria at the Venice Biennale.
 In 1989, a retrospective took place at the Guggenheim Museum in New York.
 On the occasion of his seventieth birthday, the Stedelijk Museum in Amsterdam and the Kunstforum in Vienna organized a large retrospective.
 Since 2002, the Pinakothek der Moderne in Munich has dedicated a separate room to the artist.
 The Arnulf Rainer Museum was opened in his native town of Baden bei Wien in 2009.